Kotlin/kotlin-spec/docs/src/md/kotlin.core/expressions.md

 :::

 An *additive expression* is a binary expression which uses the addition (`+`) or subtraction (`-`) operators.
-These are [overloadable][Overloadable operators] operators with the following expansions:
+These are [overloadable][Operator overloading] operators with the following expansions:

 - `A + B` is exactly the same as `A.plus(B)`
 - `A - B` is exactly the same as `A.minus(B)`